-Response: There was no Handling, loading and ancillary expenses in domestic sales
+Not Applicable.
+There is no Handling, loading and ancillary Expenses involved in domestic sales.

 7. Packing

 List material and labour costs associated with packing the domestically sold product.
 Describe how the packing method differs from sales on the domestic market, for each model.
 Report the amount in the listing in the column headed "Packing".